mmn80/feed-reader/src/FeedReader/DB_info.md

 ```
 with master lock:
-  grab master ref
+  grab masterState ref
   keepTrans = True
-collect garbage from grabbed master
+collect garbage from grabbed masterState
 reallocate records contiguously (empty gaps)
 rebuild mainIdx, intIdx, refIdx
 write new log file
 write new data file
+with UM lock:
   with master lock:
+    update old logComp and logPend (reallocate)
+    update new (empty) gaps from logComp and logPend
-  write new transactions to new log, update the new empty gaps index
+    write new transactions to new log & new data file
-  update mainIdx, intIdx, refIdx from new logComp
+    update new mainIdx, intIdx, refIdx from logComp
+    swap log files (close old handle; rename file; open new handle)
     keepTrans = False
-  close old log file handle
-  rename new log to old name
-  update log file handle in master
   with data lock:
-    similarly rename & switch the data file
+    swap data files
 ```